JayJamieson/striphtml/README.md

 # striphtml

-Fork of [jaytaylor/html2text](https://github.com/jaytaylor/html2text) with changes to CLI and HTTP server built around it.
+Fork of [jaytaylor/html2text](https://github.com/jaytaylor/html2text) with changes to add more extensive CLI and HTTP server built around it.

 ## Introduction